eth-brownie/brownie/docs/console.rst

     Transaction confirmed - block: 1   gas spent: 21000
     <Transaction object '0x912d6ac704e7aaac01be159a4a36bbea0dc0646edb205af95b6a7d20945a2fd2'>
     ALERT: Account 1 balance has changed from 100000000000000000000 to 101000000000000000000

+This example uses the alert's callback function to perform a token transfer, and sets a second alert to watch for the transfer:

 .. code-block:: python